Key findings

 -

 Properties that send a Day 1 "checking in" message see Survey response rates 2.4× higher than properties that skip it.
-It surfaces the unhappy guests who would have otherwise stayed silent until the public review.
+It surfaces the unhappy guests who would have otherwise stayed silent until the public review, and doubles the 5-star ratings.

 What guests complain about.